Actinopyga agassizii: Biology

 Actinopyga agassizii feeds on detritus on algal turfs and sea grass beds and in sandy or rocky areas.
 An individual possesses only one of the two sexes and has a single gonad.
 It spawns and fertilizes both externally and may show signs of brooding.
 Its life cycle consists of the embryo growing into a free-swimming larva before developing a barrel-shaped body and later undergoing metamorphosis to turn into a juvenile sea cucumber.
 As a mode of self-defence, it can expel clusters of sticky threads called Cuvierian tubules which contain a toxic saponin named holothurin that can paralyze other animals.

-Status
+Conservation status

-Actinopyga agassizii is caught for food in small-scale fisheries.
+Actinopyga agassizii is caught for food in small-scale artisanal fisheries.
 However, the quantities and the locations in which it is fished are currently unknown.
 It is less popular among fisheries compared with other sea cucumber species, although its popularity may rise when other species with higher demands are exhausted in numbers.
-Its conservation status is listed by the IUCN as being of "least concern".
+As of its last assessment in 2010, the IUCN Red List considers Actinopyga agassizii to be a least-concern species.